-With the App Launcher portal, users can easily open all applications that they have access to from a single dashboard.
+With the Access App Launcher, users can easily open all applications that they have access to from a single dashboard.

 Enable the App Launcher

-By default, the Access App Launcher portal is disabled.
-To enable it, an administrator must configure a policy that defines which users can access the portal.
+By default, the App Launcher is disabled.
+To enable it, you must configure a policy that defines which users can access the App Launcher.

 To enable the App Launcher:

 On the Authentication tab, choose the identity providers users can authenticate with.

 <your-team-name>.cloudflareaccess.com.
 You can always edit your App Launcher rules by going to Settings > Authentication.

 Tiles have a one-to-one relationship with each application you create in Access.
 The tile names displayed in the Access App Launcher portal correspond to the application names listed under Access > Applications.
 For example, if you create one application for general access to your Jira deployment and a separate application that restricts requests to a particular Jira path, a user authorized for both will see separate tiles for each.
 If you add multiple hostnames to a single application, the user will only see the domain selected in Application Appearance.